NonlinearConstraint#

 Method for computing the Hessian matrix.
 The keywords {‘2-point’, ‘3-point’, ‘cs’} select a finite difference scheme for numerical estimation.
 Alternatively, objects implementing

 Whether to keep the constraint components feasible throughout iterations.
-A single value set this property for all components.
+A single value sets this property for all components.
 Default is False.
 Has no effect for equality constraints.
+Note that finite difference approximation of the Jacobian may still violate the constraint; it is recommended to provide an analytical Jacobian function to handle this case.

 Relative step size for the finite difference approximation.
 Default is None, which will select a reasonable value automatically depending on a finite difference scheme.